Notes on the Geography of Oklahoma: A Cross Timbers Threnody

 Just south of Wanette, the railroad crossed the Canadian River, here in winter.

-The old bridge has been freshly paved.
+The old bridge has been converted to road traffic.

 The first town south of the bridge is Byars.
 Here's the main street.